This is the Trace Id: eec5195893cdadf9f47b5f5a6fb84ba4

 You want to make sure that you’re not only looking at data that supports your theory, but also the data that doesn’t.
 You don’t have to add every single piece of data available.
 Use data sets that help guide your narrative unbiased.
 Your data story should always point to how it can help support an action or change that will help your business.

-Using data visualization to enhance your data storytelling
+Using data visualization and storytelling together

 Data visualization plays a significant role in determining how receptive your audience is to receiving complex information.
 Data visualization helps transform boundless amounts of data into something simpler and digestible.
 Here, you can supply the visuals needed to support your story.
 Effective data visualizations can help: